Benefits of Microwave Internet (WiMAX)

-Even in some reasonably urbanized areas of the country, such as Sussex, it is not unheard of for properties to receive broadband speeds below 3Mbps, barely capable of streaming iPlayer or Netflix.
+Even in some reasonably urbanised areas of the country, such as Sussex, it is not unheard of for properties to receive broadband speeds below 3Mbps, barely capable of streaming iPlayer or Netflix.
 For businesses the problem can be even more severe.

 WiMAX is a potential solution for such ills, allowing businesses to receive far more impressive Internet speeds without needing to wait for new cabling to be introduced to their area.

 Latency is essentially a measure of how long it takes for data to travel along your Internet connection.
-For small home users, latency may not be much an issue, but many more data-heavy processes can suffer when latency is high.
+For small home users, latency may not be much of an issue, but many data-heavy processes can suffer when latency is high.

 Examples of situations where low latency can be beneficial include VOIP-systems, online gaming and financial trading where rapid responses are essential or high volumes of data are being transmitted and received.
 Generally speaking low-latency is therefore of greatest benefit for business users.

 While standard fibre lines generally offer very low latency, when comparing wireless solutions there is a clear winner.
-Most users find that microwave internet offers a significantly lower latency than either satellite or cellular (3G) networks can, making for a more reliable Internet connection.
+Most users find that a microwave internet connection offers a significantly lower latency than either satellite or cellular (3G) networks can, making for a more reliable Internet connection.

 Low Impact Installation

 Cabled Internet connections can suffer from installation issues.
 In some cases, it may be necessary to install new cabling, especially in the case of leased lines.
 This can be intrusive and may require building work to be carried out.
 The further you are from the nearest exchange, the bigger an issue this is likely to be.